Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Introduction

 These challenges point to a growing need for a more agile framework for distributed AI workload generation that can flexibly adapt to emerging AI model structures and support fast iteration across diverse hardware platform architectures.
-To this end, we present \sys, a novel framework for generating high-fidelity, scalable, and configurable execution graphs for distributed LLM workloads. ~\autoref{fig:overview} shows overall flow of \sys.
+To this end, we present \sys, a novel framework for generating high-fidelity, scalable, and configurable execution graphs (EG) for distributed LLM workloads\footnote{For terminology purposes, we define execution \textit{graphs} to refer to the structure (nodes and dependencies) of the distributed workload, while execution \textit{traces} capture an EG with timing after execution on a real system.}. ~\autoref{fig:overview} shows the overall flow of \sys.
 At the front-end, \sys accepts user-defined input workloads in tensor format and supports both predefined model templates and customized inputs for future extensibility.
 A key innovation in \sys is the use of a symbolic tensor representation to generate a graph representation that compactly captures distributed ML workloads, enabling scalability by describing their shared computational structure while flexibly incorporating variations in tensor dimensions.
 Our abstraction enables flexible tensor partitioning and systematic support for all major parallelization strategies, as well as their arbitrary combinations—including hypothetical configurations beyond those seen in existing systems.
 Once the distributed execution graph is constructed, \sys converts it into a schema that can be integrated with either a downstream simulator or augment a collection of real-system ETs for system optimization/analysis.

 The key contributions of this paper are as follows: \begin{itemize}

 \item \textbf{Symbolic Representation for Diverse AI Model Architectures:} \sys uses symbolic operations to abstract and generalize LLMs, enabling graph-based workload generation across a wide range of model architectures including dense (e.g., LLaMA, GPT), MoE (e.g., DeepSeek, Mixtral), and state-space-style (e.g., Mamba).